19hours/sg-statutes/Acts/Medicines Act.md

 ### Repeal and consequential amendments

-76\.10—(1) The Medicines (Advertisement and Sale) Act [Cap.
+\*76\.—(1) The Medicines (Advertisement and Sale) Act [Cap.
 177] and the Sale of Drugs Act [Cap.
 282] are repealed and any subsidiary legislation made under those Acts are revoked.

 ### Second Schedule

 (2) The Poisons Act [Cap.
 234] is amended in the manner set out in the Second Schedule.

-10This section was not in operation when this Revised Edition was brought into force.
+\*This section was not in operation when this Revised Edition was brought into force.

 ### Act not to apply to products categorised and regulated as health products under Health Products Act 2007